scottstanfield/ryanloney.github.io/resume.md

     * Recruited by DCCC for targeted House district after an unexpected retirement.
     * Developed and executed plan to raise $2 million in 8 months, exceeded goal by 5%.
     * Hired, trained and supervised 2 full-time staff.
-    * Developed digitial fundraising plan, than $200,000 from email alone.
+    * Developed digitial fundraising plan, raising more than $200,000 from email alone.
     * Planned 35 fundraisers (keynotes by Vice President Biden, President Clinton, et al)

 2011